wikimedia/wikipedia-ios/README.md

 `brew install clang-format`

 As mentioned in [best practices and coding style](#best-practices-and-coding-style), we use clang-format to lint the project's Objective-C code.
 Installation via Homebrew is straightforward: `brew install clang-format`.
 We use the [ClangFormat-Xcode plugin](https://github.com/travisjeffery/ClangFormat-Xcode) to format code on save.
+After installing the Xcode plugin, select "Format on Save", "Use System ClangFormat" and "File" (to use our .clang-format file) from the Edit > Clang Format menu.

 ### CocoaPods